andrewtuckman/DS-Kaggle-comp/README.md

 # CS506 Midterm

+## What is this?

+This is my submission for a Kaggle competition in Fall 2021.
+The competition goal was to predict, with as high accuracy as possible, the star rating associated with user reviews from Amazon Movie Reviews using the available features.

 ## Starter Code Instructions

 1. Download the `train.csv` and `test.csv` files from Kaggle into the `data/` folder